LeviPulford/portfolio/about.md

 # About Me

 I am a data-driven technical communicator who views writing as a technology and technology as applied philosophy.
 As technologies become more general-purpose, users will need more generalizable sets of skills and knowledge to apply them.
-To teach with and learn about AI means to teach and learn about writing, which in turn involves asking deep, critical questions about our world.
+To work with and learn about general-purpose technologies like AI means to work with and learn about writing, which in turn involves asking deep, critical questions about our world.

 I am proficient in tools like Markdown, HTML/CSS, JSON, and R. I also have experience developing educational materials and job aids tailored for computer science majors, data annotators, and AI developers.